 - Put apple pieces into a large pot.
 Pour lemon juice on top.

 - Fill the pot with water.
 You want enough water to cover the top of the apples.

 - Cook over medium heat, getting the water to boil.
 Allow apples to cook until they are soft enough to mash.

 - Using a potato masher, mash apples just a little bit.

 - Add 1/4 cup of sugar and stir.
 Stir in the additional 1/4 cup of sugar and allow the apples to sit for 2 minutes to allow the sugar and apples to come together.

 - Stir apples one final time.
-At this point you can either add in cinnamon to taste or spoon generous scoops of applesauce into a bowl and allow people to sprinkle their desired amount of cinnamon on top.
+At this point, you can either add cinnamon to taste or spoon generous scoops of applesauce into a bowl and allow people to sprinkle their desired amount of cinnamon on top.

 - Enjoy!
 This applesauce is delicious served warm.
 Alternatively, you can chill it in the refrigerator for a few hours before serving.

 © 2019 Alyssa